otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 ├── 4-production - Production environment level Terraform project (to deploy Production infrastructure within specific cloud) │   ├── activate-yc-profile.ps1 - script (Windows) for initial configuration of Yandex Cloud CLI and OS environmental variables
-│   ├── activate-yc-profile.sh - script (Linux) for initial configuration of Yandex Cloud CLI and OS environmental variables │   ├── activate-alb.ps1 - script (Windows) to create service account key to access Yandex Cloud Container Registry │   ├── activate-alb.sh - script (Linux) to install YC ALB ingress controller Helm chart │   ├── ... - files related to Terraform project
+│   ├── activate-yc-profile.sh - script (Linux) for initial configuration of Yandex Cloud CLI and OS environmental variables │   ├──  ... - files related to Terraform project
 ├── images - some images
 ├── modules - common Terraform modules to use in Terraform projects │   ├── bucket - for YC object sorage